2019 Singapore Grand Prix: Race

-Daniel Ricciardo and George Russell made contact at turn one on the first lap, causing damage to Russell's front wing.
-Nico Hülkenberg and Carlos Sainz Jr. collided at turn five, also on lap one, with both cars suffering punctures.
+Daniel Ricciardo (Renault) and George Russell (Williams) made contact at turn one on the first lap, causing damage to Russell's front wing.
+Nico Hülkenberg (Renault) and Carlos Sainz Jr. (McLaren) collided at turn five, also on lap one, with both cars suffering punctures.
 Russell, Hülkenberg and Sainz subsequently all made pit stops at the end of the first lap, fitting the hard-compound tyres with Russell also replacing his front wing.
 Sainz's mechanics encountered a problem with the rear jack during his pit stop and the car was therefore stationary for 42.4 seconds.
 Sainz subsequently emerged from the pits a lap down on the leaders and with aerodynamic damage caused by the punctured tyre.

 For the following laps, the leaders of the race cut their pace considerably in order to conserve tyres and manage their cars' temperatures, often lapping nearly 15 seconds slower than the pole time.
 This had the effect of bunching up the field, and the usual gap between the front-running and midfield cars did not appear.
-At the end of lap 19, Sebastian Vettel and Max Verstappen became the first of the front-runners to make a pit stop, from third and fourth place respectively.
+At the end of lap 19, Sebastian Vettel (Ferrari) and Max Verstappen (Red Bull) became the first of the front-runners to make a pit stop, from third and fourth place respectively.
 Vettel emerged in tenth place, whilst Verstappen emerged in twelfth behind Hülkenberg.
 Charles Leclerc made his pit stop from the lead on the following lap, emerging behind his Ferrari teammate and thus handing the net lead of the race to Vettel.